You have been boo d 2362

 1. Print two copies of our free “You’ve been BOO’d” and “We’ve been BOO’d” pages below.

 2. Collect, make or buy Halloween treats (or a themed gift), put them in a cute box, bag or basket and do a “doorbell ditch” (optional) to two neighbors.
-Whichever way you chose to deliver it, do it secretly!
+Whichever way you choose to deliver it, do it secretly!

 3. Be sure to include one copy of both pages below with the gift (one tells them they’ve been BOO’d and explains the directions to keep it going; the other goes on their door to let others know they’ve already been BOO’d).